 As a landlord in North Carolina, have you ever been curious about the state’s laws regarding the process of evicting a tenant?
-While no landlord ever wants to be in this situation, sometimes it’s necessary to evict tenants from your rental home, and that’s why as a landlord it’s crucial to be familiar with the legal process.
+While no landlord ever wants to be in this situation, sometimes it’s necessary to evict tenants from your rental property, and that’s why as a landlord it’s crucial to be familiar with the legal process.

 What is the Eviction Process in North Carolina

-Eviction Notice and Legal Cause
+Notices and Legal Cause

-person holding up an eviction notice
+person holding up a notice

 The following are the valid reasons why a landlord may evict their tenant in North Carolina: